-You can send data to the server in the body of the HTTP PUT message.
+You can send data to the server in the body of the HTTP PUT request.
 The type and size of data are not limited.
 But you must specify the data type in the Content-Type header and the data size in the Content-Length header fields.
-You can also send data to the server using URL parameters.
+You can also post data to the server using URL parameters with a PUT request.
 In this case, you are limited to the maximum size of the URL, which is about 2000 characters (depends on the browser).

-The PUT method is defined as idempotent, which means that multiple identical PUT requests should have the same effect as a single request.
+The HTTP PUT method is defined as idempotent, which means that multiple identical HTTP PUT requests should have the same effect as a single request.

 And the server response:

 - PUT requests are never cached

 - PUT requests do not remain in the browser history

 HTTP PUT vs GET

 |Browser BACK button/Reload||Harmless||Data will be re-submitted (the browser should alert the user that the data are about to be re-submitted)|